 • Repeat the procedure in the other nostril.

 • If you still have water running out of your nose after neti, bend forward slightly, and any remaining water will drain out.

 Which Type of Neti Pot Should You Use?

 There are many different types of neti pots available, so make sure the neti pot you choose has a spout that fits comfortably into your nostril.
 Neti pots can be made from a variety of materials such as clay, ceramic, copper, stainless steel, and plastic.
 The clay pot is the most traditional, but it is also heavy, porous, and easy to break.
 These will be harder to keep clean and are also not very convenient for travel.
-Steel, copper and ceramic pots are the most hygienic as they are non-porous and can be sterilized more easily; however the copper will discolor quickly.
+Steel, copper and ceramic pots are the most hygienic as they are non-porous and can be sterilized more easily.
 If you plan to travel with your neti pot make sure to get a metal or plastic pot, as these are the lightest and most durable.
 If you are worried about the chemicals in plastic, then opt for a metal pot.

 Can You Combine Neti With Nasya?

 Neti works best in conjunction with nasya.
 You may want to alternate nasya with neti if you have a lot of congestion.
 Be aware that too much neti can cause drying of the nasal passage, so it is important to perform regular nasya to keep the nasal passage well lubricated.
 Read more about Nasya in Nasal Cleansing With Nasya.

 If you would like to read more on neti, its benefits, and using Ayurvedic principles with neti I suggest reading David Frawley’s book Neti: Healing Secrets of Yoga and Ayurveda